Table of contents

 2. What are the differences between hyaluronic acids used for dental treatments?

-3. Why is hyaluronic acid (HA) relevant in oral wound healing?
+3. Why is hyaluronic acid (HyA) relevant in oral wound healing?

 4. How did hyaluronic acid pioneer in dentistry?